top of page

 From one microscopic speck grows 206 bones made of calcium, 32 teeth of enamel and cementum, high elastin fibers and collagen bundles to make up the cartilage of the ear and nose.
 The single cell goes on to produce gases like carbon dioxide and nitric oxide, liquids like tears and saliva and solids like bone and ligaments.
 That single cell goes on to make 21.5 square feet (2m/sq) of skin that senses and repels and protects, 8 yards (7.5m) of intestines, lungs, one slightly smaller than the other to accommodate a heart.
 It grows you in your mother's womb and knows when to stop growing.

 The brain is a masterpiece of this Intelligence.
 An embryonic neural tube mushrooms into a brain with more than 80 billion interconnected neurons.
+Epiregulin, a growth factor, promotes the division and expansion of stem cells in the developing brain.
 While still in utero, neurons in the developing central nervous system and brain congregate in layers, or neighborhoods, fitting into an alignment that will dictate their function.
 Adhesion molecules grab onto neurons which are pulled into a specific layer or neighborhood and are "zippered" into place (Sengupta et al, 2021).
 The developing fetal brain grows, on average, about 250,000 nerve cells per minute.
 In order to move, brain cells exert pushing and pulling forces on their surroundings.
 During brain development, growth cones at the tip of advancing axons pull themselves and their axons.
 Axons can also push their way through the tissue.
 Mechanical forces that lead to cortical folding (Pillai & Franze, 2023).

 All of this knowing and more complexity that scientists are only beginning to understand is contained in that one single cell.